Wolfrax/spots/README.md

 * check phase (true/false): simple check if there is a phase shift and correction
 * use metric (true/false): show values in metric system or not (altitude and velocity)
 * apply bit error correction (true/false): whether to try to correct bit errors or not (CPU demanding if true)
+* run as daemon (true/false): if true and read from file is true, do not terminate the program when file read is done
 * read from file (true/false): if true, read samples from a file rather than from the USB dongle
 * file name (string): if "read from file" is true, this is the file to read from
 * use text display (true/false): if true, show data in table format, if false show in serialised way